top of page

 I have a therapist - do I need a coach as well?

 This is entirely your decision.
-Coaching differs from therapy and counselling in that there is an understanding in coaching that both parties are healthy and that this is an exercise in improving on specific goals.
+Coaching differs from therapy and counselling, in that there is an understanding in coaching that both parties are healthy, and that this is an exercise in improving on specific goals.
 The coach and coachee are equals.
 The coach brings their training and expertise, and the coachee brings their particular experience and goals.
 Therapy and counselling are usually founded on the premise that the person receiving the therapy has a health issue that is being treated by the therapist.
 Coaching and therapy can work well side by side, or you may feel you want to focus your energy on one or the other.

 What is a Flow Consultant?

 As a Flow Consultant, I have undertaken training with Genius U to offer a psychometric profiling and debriefing process which is called Wealth Dynamics or Talent Dynamics.
 The two are very similar - Wealth Dynamics is for entrepreneurs, and Talent Dynamics is for those working in organisations.
+Both relate to a psychometric tool designed by Roger Hamilton, which is based on Jungian principles.

 This is a powerful tool and a key part in transforming creative teams.
 Where on the square do you think you sit?